-Denver station KUSA 9News recently reported that a few private Facebook parenting groups in Colorado have been sharing information about pox parties, which were popular before the introduction of the chickenpox vaccine, Varicella, more than 20 years ago.
-The NBC station had received screenshots of anonymous social media posts where parents explained how to spread the virus intentionally to unvaccinated children by exposing them to infected kids.
+Bevin's admission is the most recent case of someone acknowledging attendance at pox parties, which were popular before the introduction of the chickenpox vaccine, Varicella, more than 20 years ago.
+In October, Denver station KUSA 9News reported that a few private Facebook parenting groups in Colorado have been sharing information about parties.
+The NBC station received screenshots of anonymous social media posts where parents explained how to spread the virus intentionally to unvaccinated children by exposing them to infected kids.

 In one post a mother said she has been “swamped with requests to have my daughter ‘share chicken pox.’”
 Another post provides detailed instructions to help parents make sure their children catch chickenpox, such as sharing snack bowls.

 TODAY reached out to the Facebook parenting groups sharing the information, but didn't get a response.
 There's no indication that chickenpox infections are on the rise across the U.S. and most kids do get all of their shots, according to the Centers for Disease Control and Prevention.

 But Bevin's comments come at a time when a growing number of children in the U.S. are not vaccinated for any disease.

 Chickenpox is highly contagious and can be dangerous.
 It's spread by touching the skin blisters caused by the Varicella-zoster virus or by breathing in tiny droplets when an infected person talks or exhales.